eclipse-zenoh/zenoh-pico/docs/index.rst

 ..

 *******
-zenoh-c
+zenoh-pico
 *******

-The *libzenoh-c* library provides a C client API for the zenoh protocol.
+The *libzenoh-pico* library provides a C client API for the zenoh protocol.

 .. toctree::
     :maxdepth: 10